 The Office of the Chief Appraiser is primarily responsible for the overall planning, organizing, staffing, and controlling district operations as required by the Texas Property Tax Code.
-The district is organized into two primary departments: Chief Appraiser and Deputy Chief Appraiser.
+The district is organized into two departments: Chief Appraiser and Deputy Chief Appraiser.
 Those divisions reporting directly to the Chief Appraiser are the appraisal divisions consisting of Appraisal Operations, Agricultural Valuation, Business and Industrial Property, Commercial Valuation, Residential Valuation, and Review Appraisal.
 The Appraisal Divisions are responsible for the valuation of all real and personal property accounts.
 Human Resources, Audit Support Services, Professional Education & Development, Communications Services, and Legal Services also report directly to the Chief Appraiser.

-The Deputy Chief Appraiser is primary responsible for the support services divisions consisting of ARB Operations, Jurisdiction Communications, and Information & Assistance.
+The Deputy Chief Appraiser is responsible for the support services divisions consisting of ARB Operations, Jurisdiction Communications, and Information & Assistance.
 These divisions coordinate support functions, including records maintenance, exemptions, customer service to property owners, support for the Appraisal Review Board, and records management.
+The Information Systems and Budget & Finance Divisions also report to the Deputy Chief Appraiser.
+The Information Systems

-The Information Systems Division maintains the district's data center, local area networks, software applications, and imaging.
-The Budget & Finance Division is responsible for the business support functions relating to budget, finance, employee benefits, purchasing, fixed assets, facilities, security, and postal services.
+Division maintains the district's data center, local area networks, software applications, and imaging.
+The Budget & Finance Division is responsible for the business support functions relating to budget, finance, employee benefits, purchasing, capital assets, facilities, security, and postal services.